Finding the Best Outdoor Basketball

 my rack of outdoor basketballs

-Just Give me the Best Outdoor Basketball You Got!
+Just Give me the Best Basketball You Got!

-There are 4 details that make this the best outdoor basketball available in 2023…
+Bu for most practical purposes, the Wilson indoor/outdoor is just the right choice.
+There are 4 details that make this the best outdoor basketball available in 2024…

 1. It’s very consistently available in the Wilson store on Amazon.
+Sometimes, the right shopping choice is just too obvious.
 The Wilson store is reliable and you’ll have someone to complain to if you’re not happy with the product.
 You can also be confident you’re getting a genuine ball.
 Fake basketballs aren’t wildly common, but they are a legitimate problem when you’re buying online.

 2. It’s durable.
-Mine has held up better than any outdoor basketball I’ve ever had.
-Even after hundreds of hours on funky black top, my old Wilson basketball still feels nice and still has some grip to it.
-In fact, as my Wilson started to age, I picked up a Spalding TF-250 to replace it.
-The Spalding is fresher, but I keep going back to the old Wilson because I just love it and it feels great to play with.
+Seriously!
+Mine has held up better than any outdoor basketball I’ve ever played on.
+In fact, as my Wilson started to age, I picked up a Spalding TF-250 to replace it (also a solid option, particularly if you prefer the 28.5″ standard for women’s and under 14 play).
+My Spalding is fresher, but I keep going back to the old Wilson because I just love it and it feels great to play with.
 The seams aren’t even splitting or cracking.
 I’m genuinely impressed that this thing just seems to get better with age.
+Even after hundreds of hours on funky black top, my old Wilson basketball still feels nice and still has some grip.

 3. It’s reasonably priced, a little more expensive than the Spalding TF-250, but way better than all of the cheaper models.